Write Lab

 The WriteLab is designed to give students an opportunity to learn about how academic English writing and formatting works.
 By using WriteLab services, you can learn how to polish your work and avoid common errors in grammar, punctuation, formatting, and essay structure.
 The WriteLab tutors are experienced in helping you organize and develop your ideas, put your thoughts into words, and apply the writing and formatting rules for English.
 Each aspect offered by the WriteLab can help you strengthen your writing in the way you need.

-The in-person WriteLabs are spaces on Wenatchee and Omak campuses that allows students a place to go for writing, doing homework, tutoring help, or any other writing assignment need.
+The in-person WriteLabs are spaces on Wenatchee and Omak campuses that gives students a place to go for writing, doing homework, tutoring help, or any other writing assignment need.

 The way our in-person tutoring works is that you'll print out your assignment draft and the assignment instructions, bring it to our tutors at the tutor table, and wait for them to review it.
 Once they've reviewed it, they will call you over and go over their feedback with you.